mugg84/RestaurantFinder/README.md

 ## ToDo

-- Testing (Existing tests are implemented for Redux version)
 - Fix issue with Google automplete (if API key restricted location input is disabled)
 - Minor style improvement needed
-- Instead of using MailChimp newsletter implement a small database to check if the email address has been already provided and to act accordingly.